Green Party of Canada candidates in the 2004 Canadian federal election: London North Centre: Bronagh Joyce Morgan

-Born in Niagara Falls, Ontario.
-Has academic degrees from Trent University and Queen's University.
-Operates a legal research company.
-Also has several certifications from sports/fitness groups around the country, and is a personal trainer at Goodlife Fitness.
-A folk musician, and has exhibited artworks at the London Fringe Festival.
-Supports same-sex marriage.
-Received 2,376 votes, finishing fourth in a field of six candidates.
+Bronagh Joyce Morgan was born in Niagara Falls, Ontario.
+He has academic degrees from Trent University and Queen's University.
+Morgan operates a legal research company.
+He also has several certifications from sports/fitness groups around the country, and is a personal trainer at Goodlife Fitness.
+Morgan is a folk musician, and has exhibited artworks at the London Fringe Festival.
+He supports same-sex marriage.
+He received 2,376 votes, finishing fourth in a field of six candidates.
 The winner was Joe Fontana of the Liberal Party of Canada.